gold-digg3r/test-programs/README.md

 * Solana CLI installed: [Solana Docs](https://docs.solana.com/cli/install-solana-cli-tools)
 * Anchor framework installed: [Anchor Docs](https://project-serum.github.io/anchor/getting-started/installation.html)

+# Specify the organization name for the program.
+pnpm create solana-program --org acme

+# Select a program framework.
+pnpm create solana-program --anchor pnpm create solana-program --shank

+# Select the clients to generate for your program (default to all clients).
+pnpm create solana-program --client js --client rust

+# Opt out of generating any clients for your program.
+pnpm create solana-program --no-clients

+# Do not prompt use input and use all default values (alias: -d).
+pnpm create solana-program --default

+# The --default flag can be combined with other flags.
+pnpm create solana-program counter --org acme --default

+# Skip generating a new program keypair and use the provided address instead.
+pnpm create solana-program --address "MyProgram11111111111111111"

+# Use a specific Solana version instead of detecting the one installed on the system.
+pnpm create solana-program --solana 1.18

+# Force the creation of the program repository even if the directory is not empty.
+pnpm create solana-program --force

+# Override the library names.
+pnpm create solana-program --program-crate-name acme-counter pnpm create solana-program --rust-client-crate-name acme-counter-client pnpm create solana-program --js-client-package-name @acme/counter

 #### **1.1 Build the Program**

 Start by building the Solana program.